 When talked about Nepal, it is mostly adored for the natural beauty it holds, the culture and the kindness of people.
-You see the snow-capped Himalayas where you want to dive in and walk inti the luscious green forest with a number of experience you get to encounter as you pass by different trails.
+You see the snow-capped Himalayas where you want to dive in and walk into the luscious green forest with numerous experience you get to encounter as you pass by different trails.

-I had never thought of Nepal in that way until I had an epiphany one day as I traveled away from the city.
+I had never thought of Nepal in that way until I had an epiphany one day as I traveled away from the city; I have mostly been in the city since my childhood.
 It was a short getaway away from the city.
 A bike ride which gave me a new sight of the country.

 Once you cross Kathmandu, you realize the beauty Nepal has in store.
 The mess that you see in the city was being replaced with serenity.
 Kathmandu, our capital has its own beauty no doubt, but it seems to be degrading.
 The cultural sites, the people, the architecture here; they are all great, but the beauty I had seen outside was unlike those.